Passed

 Who is hurt

-Small businesses that currently submit high volumes of proposals would be limited by the new per-fiscal-year cap, potentially reducing their funding opportunities.
-Foreign-affiliated or foreign-owned small businesses may face heightened scrutiny or disqualification under expanded security review requirements.
-Businesses in non-critical technology areas may face relatively less funding compared to those in prioritized sectors.
-Agencies would bear new administrative costs for security evaluations, training programs, and notification requirements, which could divert resources from other functions.
+Small businesses that currently submit high volumes of proposals, who would be limited by new per-fiscal-year caps.
+Foreign-affiliated or foreign-owned small businesses that may face heightened scrutiny or denial under expanded security review requirements.
+Agencies that must absorb administrative costs of expanded security vetting, training programs, and denial notification requirements.
+Small businesses in non-critical technology areas that do not qualify for the new strategic breakthrough allocations, potentially facing relatively less funding competition from peers in priority sectors.

 Supporters argue